United Nations Security Council Resolution 1290: Background

 Tuvalu is a Polynesian island country situated in the Pacific Ocean; it has a population of approximately 11,000 people (as of July 2018).
-Tuvalu was colonised by the United Kingdom in the late nineteenth century, and in 1892 it became a protectorate as a part of the general British Western Pacific Territories.
-In 1916, the United Kingdom reorganized Tuvalu's administration, and the colony became a part of the Gilbert and Ellice Islands.
+Tuvalu (then known as the Ellice Islands) became a British protectorate in 1892, subject to a resident commissioner based in the Gilbert Islands.
+In 1916, it was incorporated into the Gilbert and Ellice Islands.
 Following World War II, the United Nations Special Committee on Decolonization was formed, and this committee encouraged Tuvalu to begin its process of self-determination.
 In 1974, the Gilbert and Ellice Islands held a referendum; as a result of the vote, the two constituent parts split.
 The Gilbert Islands became Kiribati and the Ellice Islands became Tuvalu.
 Following the referendum, Tuvalu was an individual British dependency, until it declared independence on 1 October 1978.
 Tuvalu continued to develop as an independent nation throughout the late twentieth century but it could not afford to apply for United Nations membership due to its weak economy.
 In 1998 the Tuvaluan government began discussions with the International Telecommunication Union with the aim of selecting a partner who would manage .tv, the nation's top-level Internet domain.
 In 2000, Tuvalu, led by Prime Minister Ionatana Ionatana, signed a deal by which the American firm DotTV exchanged US$50 million for the rights to the .tv domain.
 This deal essentially trebled Tuvalu's national income, and enabled the country to make its requisite United Nations contributions (Tuvalu's net contributions to the UN's 2001 regular budget were US$10,343).